 What's Brewing Graphic

 What’s Brewing?
-With Sally Mixon, founder of Abijah’s, and Mark Irving, former Jockey
+With Sally Mixon, founder of Abijah’s, and Mark Irving, former jockey

 Have you ever met someone that was so inspiring, you knew you had to be a part of what they were doing?
 For us, that was the team at Abijah’s.
 We met them at Canterbury Park last fall to learn more about their program, which provides mental health therapy to first responders, veterans, and backside race track workers by incorporating retired racehorses.
 They told countless stories of lives changed and at the end, there wasn’t a dry eye in the room.